Betting Odds For The 2026 FIFA World Cup

 Wagering Types For Betting On The World Cup

 Point Spread BettingThe point spread is something oddsmakers come up with based on a given team’s level of skill, their recent history/form, etc. If there is a game between Spain and Morocco, and Spain is the favorite, a point spread bet would be wagering on them to win by at least a goal.
-Point spreads are very specific, meaning you could pick the right team to win but if they do not cover the spread the bet is considered unsuccessful.
+Point spreads are very specific, meaning you could pick the right team to win, but if they do not cover the spread, the bet is considered unsuccessful.

 Money Line BettingBetting on the money line is a much simpler form of wagering.
 It is often referred to as ‘American Odds.’
 When you place a money line wager, you are betting on a team to either win or lose.
 There is no regard for the point spread at all.
 Money lines are safe in that there is a better chance of you winning versus losing on your team not hitting the correct point spread.
 We recommend the money line for novice bettors.